Carnival of Light: Further release speculation

 Sgt.
 Pepper 50th anniversary billboard, London, 2017.
 Despite the hopes of some fans, the track was not included on the reissued album.

 In a 2001 interview with Ellen, reproduced on the Rocking Vicar website the following April, McCartney said he was working on a photo collage film of the Beatles that was similar to another film he had created, Grateful Dead – A Photo Film (1995).
 He said he was planning to use "Carnival of Light" in the soundtrack.
 As of 2006, this project had yet to be seen and no part of the track had surfaced.
 During a 2004 interview, McCartney confirmed he still owned the master tapes and that "the time has come for it to get its moment.
 I like it because it's the Beatles free, going off-piste."
 He would require the consent of Starr, Ono, and Harrison's widow Olivia Harrison to release the track.

 Music journalist Michael Gallucci has described "Carnival of Light" as "the holy grail of lost Beatles recordings".
 Ian Peel devotes a full chapter to the track in his 2002 book The Unknown Paul McCartney: McCartney and the Avant-Garde.
 In his comments to Peel, David Vaughan said of the importance of this avant-garde piece to McCartney: "the idea of course was that he did it before John [Lennon].
 They were a pain in the arse, the pair of them ...
 In fact they all were.
 They were always trying to upstage each other.
 I mean, who gives a f*** [sic] who was first for that one, do you know what I mean?"

 In a 2016 interview, McCartney stated that he was toying with the idea of releasing previously unissued Beatles recording takes, including "Carnival of Light".
 Contrary to fans' expectations, it did not appear as a bonus track on any of the expanded 50th anniversary editions of Sgt.
 Pepper's Lonely Hearts Club Band released the following year.
 Giles Martin, who oversaw a new stereo remix of Sgt.
 Pepper for the 50th anniversary releases, commented that the track was considered for inclusion, but "it wasn't really part of Pepper ...
 It's a very different thing", adding that Carnival of Light' was never meant to be a record, in fact.
 It's one of those things that fans talk about ...
 But it was meant for the Roundhouse."
 Martin nonetheless expressed a hope to "do something interesting" with the track in the future.
 Following the long-awaited release of "Now and Then" in 2023, many Beatles fans have called for "Carnival of Light" to get its own release.
 "Carnival of Light" was excluded once again from Anthology 4 in 2025.

+Influence

+In 2026, the British absurdist comedy group Consignia performed an interpretation of Carnival of Light during the Edinburgh Festival Fringe.